Last Updated on November 27, 2023 by David Michael

 Pumpkin pie is the traditional dessert for Thanksgiving, but I like to have a variety of sweets to offer in addition.
-Lemon bars, cranberry tarts, gingerbread cake, chocolate cream pie, brownies, and cookies have all made their way onto my dessert table.
+Lemon bars, Cranberry Crumble, gingerbread cake, chocolate cream pie, brownies, and cookies have all made their way onto my dessert table.
 Make them a night or two in advance and this becomes the easy part.
 My Kitchenaid mixer really does the heavy lifting for the dessert making.

 Pie Pans – The classic pyrex pie plates.
 I had these growing up and I still use them.